The Real Cost of Solar Panels: Will An Investment in Renewable Energy Pay Off?

 Even more people are taking advantage of the savings, which are scheduled to begin to phase-out.
 This is the final year to receive the full 30% credit.
 The ITC will drop to 26% starting in 2020 and again to 22% in 2021.
 It will go away completely in 2022.

 If you want to get the most value for the lowest cost, now is the time to install your solar panel system.
 This is the last year to receive the full value of the ITC.
 If you have questions about your potential long-term savings, speak to one of our experts at MOXIE.
-One of our solar professionals can review your energy consumption and determine how much money solar panels can save your household or business.
+One of our solar professionals can review your energy consumption and determine how the “cost of solar panels” can be a savings for your household or business.